turbot/steampipe-mod-github-insights/docs/index.md

 - How many repositories do I have?
 - How many branches do I have?
 - What are the PRs in a repository?
-- What are the branch protections rules in a repository?
+- What are the branch protection rules in a repository?

 ## Documentation